NVIDIA/spark-rapids/docs/compatibility.md

 ## JSON

 The JSON format read is a very experimental feature which is expected to have some issues, so we disable it by default.
-If you would like to test it, you can enable `spark.rapids.sql.format.json.enabled` and `spark.rapids.sql.format.json.read.enabled`.
+If you would like to test it, you need to enable `spark.rapids.sql.format.json.enabled` and `spark.rapids.sql.format.json.read.enabled`.

-Currently, the JSON reader doesn't support the column prune when reading JSON files, which is the blocker issue.
-User must specify the full schema or just let Spark infer the schema from the JSON file. eg,
+Currently, the GPU accelerated JSON reader doesn't support column pruning, which will likely make this difficult to use or even test.
+The user must specify the full schema or just let Spark infer the schema from the JSON file. eg,

 We have a `people.json` file with below content